Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Force the owner to do the necessary work

-- Impose damages to be paid to the tenant
+- Impose damages on the tenant

 Furnished accommodation